German Labour Front

-The German Labour Front (Deutsche Arbeitsfront, [ˌdɔʏtʃə ˈʔaʁbaɪtsfʁɔnt]; DAF) was the labour organisation under the Nazi Party which replaced the various independent trade unions in Germany during Adolf Hitler's rise to power.
+The German Labour Front (Deutsche Arbeitsfront, [ˌdɔʏtʃə ˈʔaʁbaɪtsfʁɔnt]; DAF) was the national labour organization of the Nazi Party, which replaced the various independent trade unions in Germany during the process of Gleichschaltung or Nazification.

 History

-As early as March 1933, two months after Hitler was appointed Chancellor, the Sturmabteilung began to attack trade union offices without legal consequences.
-Several union offices were occupied, their furnishings were destroyed, their documents were stolen or burned, and union members were beaten and in some cases killed; the police ignored these attacks and declared itself without jurisdiction.
-These early attacks occurred at random, carried out spontaneously by rank-and-file Nazis motivated by a desire to destroy "Marxism", and the Nazi Party leadership only implemented a general policy in May.
-On 2 May, 1933, trade union headquarters throughout Germany were occupied, their funds were confiscated, and the unions were officially abolished and their leaders arrested.
-Many union leaders were beaten and sent to concentration camps, including some who had previously agreed to cooperate with the Nazis.
+As early as March 1933, two months after Adolf Hitler was appointed Chancellor, the Sturmabteilung began to attack trade union offices without legal consequences.
+Several union offices were occupied, their furnishings were destroyed, their documents were stolen or burned, and union members were beaten, thrown out of windows and in some cases killed outright; the police ignored these attacks and declared itself without jurisdiction.
+These early attacks occurred at random, carried out spontaneously by rank-and-file Nazis motivated by a desire to destroy Marxism, and the Nazi Party leadership only implemented a general policy in May.
+On 2 May, 1933, trade union headquarters throughout Germany were occupied, their funds were confiscated, and the unions were officially abolished and their leaders brutally beaten and arrested.
+Many union leaders were sent to concentration camps, including some who had previously agreed to cooperate with the Nazis.

 The German Labour Front (DAF) was then created in May 1933 as the organization that was to take over the assets seized from the former trade unions.
 Robert Ley, who had no previous experience in labour relations, was appointed by Hitler to lead the DAF upon its creation.
 Three weeks later, Hitler issued a decree that banned collective bargaining and stated that a group of labour trustees, appointed by him, would "regulate labour contracts" and maintain "labour peace."
 This decree effectively outlawed strikes, since workers could not oppose the decisions of the trustees.
-Meanwhile, Robert Ley promised "to restore absolute leadership to the natural leader of a factory – that is, the employer...
+Meanwhile, Robert Ley promised "to restore absolute leadership to the natural leader of a factory—that is, the employer...
 Only the employer can decide."

 The leadership of the DAF stressed that there was no need for antagonism between workers and employers in the new Nazi state.
 To underline this, its laws were couched in a neo-feudal language of reciprocity.
 This new system of industrial relations represented a major victory for the employers, backed by the Nazi leadership, who needed the co-operation of industry in their drive to rearm.